 No matter how many fancy desserts exist, there is something uniquely beloved about simple, old-fashioned, homemade desserts.
 And nothing tastes better than a simple butter pound cake recipe — except when it has lots of juicy blueberries folded into it.

 This is my go-to blueberry pound cake recipe: a moist, easy pound cake loaded with fresh blueberries that burst with their juices when baked.
-Serve for dessert, breakfast, tea time, or any time you like.
+Serve for dessert, breakfast, tea time (don’t forget the scones, too!), or any time you like.
 Below, you’ll learn all about this moist blueberry cake recipe, including:

 Recipe Ingredients: Blueberry Pound Cake